samyun/Ohio-Union-EMS-Autofill-Tool/README.md

  - previous_day_setup_cutoff: The cut-off time to schedule the setup for the previous night. e.g.: If the cut-off time if 10:00 AM, an event that starts at 9:45 AM would be setup the night prior at "setup_time_night_before" time by "current_manager_last_name", "current_manager_first_name".
+ - late_open_previous_day_setup_cutoff: The cut-off time to schedule the setup for the previous night on late opens
  - setup_time_night_before: The time to setup the event if it's set up the night prior. e.g: If the event starts prior to the "previous_day_setup_cutoff", and "setup_time_night_before" = 12:00 AM, the setup would be scheduled at 12:00 AM.